Music Emporium: History

 Music Emporium was released in 1969 on Sentinel Records, with a limited run of 300 copies.
 Included in the album's package was an elaborate die-cut cover through whose "windows" the portrait of the Music Emporium on the inner sleeve photo could be seen.
 Marked by Cosby's intricate keyboard instrumentals and dreamy female vocal harmonies, music historian Richie Unterberger compares Music Emporium to the Jefferson Airplane and the United States of America.
 Unterberger also described it as "nice gothic/classical touch, and the lyrics are excessively cosmic".
 The album, which produced the single "Nam Myo Ho Renge Kyo", went unadvertised, granted a few appearances on local radio stations.
 Music Emporium was not well received in venues anticipating Top 40 radio cover versions; however, the band achieved a sizable following as a regular at the club, the Odyssey, which promoted original material.

 Cosby revealed in an interview the band had the basic concept prepared for a follow-up album, with a working-title Multiple Choice, Everyone's Almost There.
 However, the Music Emporium disbanded in late 1969 when Cosby was drafted to enter service in the Vietnam War.
 Since the break-up of the group, Music Emporium has become one of the most prized albums of the psychedelic era.
-It has been reissued several times: first by Psycho Records in 1983, and later Sundazed Records released a deluxe version with five bonus tracks (albeit five instrumental versions of songs from the original).
+It has been reissued several times: first by Psycho Records in 1983, and later Sundazed Music released a deluxe version with five bonus tracks (albeit five instrumental versions of songs from the original).
 In addition, "Nam Myo Ho Renge Kyo", arguably the group's best-known composition, is featured on compilation albums such as Gathering of the Tribe, Acid Trip from the Psychedelic Sixties, and Sixties Archive, Volume 8.